 Pauline Assenza, D.P.S., Management, Larry L. Luing School of Business, presented “The Identity Salience of Professionals: Multiple Identities and Intrinsic Needs” at the Academy of Management Annual Meeting in Boston, MA.
-And, she edited the Instructor Manual for Strategic Management: Text and Cases, Global Edition (McGraw-Hill, September 2011).

-Also, Dr. Bedi was elected to the Board of the International Consortium for Coaching in Organizations (ICCO).
+Rahul Bedi, Ph.D., Associate Chair, Management, presented “Leveraging MOOCs in a Flipped Classroom: An Experiment” at the 10th Annual NJEDge.Net Conference in Plainsboro, NJ.
+Dr. Bedi also presented “Corporate Governance Bundles in Emerging Markets: Do they Matter?” at the Judge Business School, University of Cambridge, in Cambridge, England.
+In addition, Dr. Bedi was elected to the Board of the International Consortium for Coaching in Organizations (ICCO).
 The ICCO is a global dialogue and research community of organizations and professionals dedicated to excellence in organizational coaching.

 Darshan Desai, Ph.D., Management, Larry L. Luing School of Business, is the author of “Engaging Customers in the Emerging Countries: Is that Different?” which has been accepted for publication in the International Journal of Strategic Change Management.
 Dr. Desai also presented “Complex Dynamic Capability Approach: Implications for Research and Practice” at the Academy of Management Annual Meeting 2012 in Boston, MA.
-In addition, Dr. Desai is the author of “Big Data Analytics for Big Business Value: Is this Real?” published on the Information Management, Source Media website.
+Dr. Desai is also the author of “Big Data Analytics for Big Business Value: Is this Real?” published on the Information Management, Source Media website.

 Dorothy Minkus-McKenna, D.P.S., Marketing, Larry L. Luing School of Business, judged the final round of the “Social Impact Business Plan,” an initiative of the Social Impact Exchange.
 The exchange is a community of professionals interested in developing practices for studying, implementing, and funding large-scale expansions of top-performing nonprofit organizations.
 In addition, Dr. Minkus-McKenna was a judge for the Network for Teaching Entrepreneurship competition at Westhill High School.

-John Rapanos, D.P.S., Dean, Larry L. Luing School of Business, was a guest on NJTV’s “One-on-One with Steve Adubato.”
+John Rapanos, D.P.S., Management, Larry L. Luing School of Business, was a guest on NJTV’s “One-on-One with Steve Adubato.”
 Dr. Rapanos discussed the wide variety of programs offered through the Larry L. Luing School of Business at Berkeley College.